roise-bailey/1701QCA-Assessment2/index.md

 ![Image](spiderproj.JPG)

 This project is related to mine with the similar use of technology and concept of using a moving spider to scare a person.
+The spider is controlled using micro controller technology and is powered by a motor, similar to my project.

 ### Related project 2 ###
 Spider Marionette